He’s all business. Until she makes him her business.

-Harrison Mackenzie refuses to make the same mistake again.
-Over a decade since the death of his high school sweetheart and their infant, he's locked his passion away to focus on work.
-But when a captivating woman without boundaries crashes through the billionaire's broken heart, Harrison wonders if he's worth a second chance after all…
+Harrison Mackenzie refuses to make the same mistake twice.
+Ever since tragedy shattered his life, he's locked his passion away to focus on work.
+Until a captivating woman without boundaries crashes through his meticulously constructed barriers to reach the billionaire's broken heart.
+Is he finally ready to risk loving again?

 Struggling with intense emotions, Harrison and Jade try to keep things strictly physical until a shocking revelation forces the past and the present to collide.